X

 FAQs on Section 80TTA

-1. Can 80 TTA be claimed if the assessee receives income from capital gains, rental income, and others?
+1. Can the assessee claim 80 TTA if they receive income from capital gains, rental income, and other sources?

 2. How many bank accounts may I deduct from my income under section 80TTA?